lentendu/DeltaMP/README.md

 + __Clustering similarity threshold__: a number between 80 and 100 (percent of similarity).
 Disregarded if the “swarm” or "dada2" clustering algorithms are used.
 The default is 97.

-+ __Single run__: "yes" or "no", consider all libraries coming from the same run in order to build a single error model for dada2.
-The default is "no".
++ __Post-clustering__: "yes" or "no", if "yes" use mumu (C++ implementation of lulu) to reduce the number of erroneous OTUs/ASVs by clustering based on co-occurrence and reference sequence similarity; The default is "no".

 + __Cluster with previous subproject reference sequences__: the accepted values are a full path or “no”.
 If the full path to a previous subproject output directory is provided, all amplicons of this previous subproject will be search for exact match with amplicons from the current subproject.
 If amplicons of one or multiple OTUs from the current subproject have match in a single OTUs of the previous subproject, these amplicons will be assign to the OTU index name used in the previous subproject.
 Remaining OTUs from the current subproject without match in the reference suproject have their OTU index names starting after the last OTU of the reference subproject.
 This option is experimental, use with caution.
 The default is “no”.